-The Danish Foundation for Entrepreneurship - Young Enterprise is the central national knowledge center and focal point for the development of entrepreneurship education at all educational levels.
-This takes place through activities which ensure that more pupils and students are introduced to an entrepreneurial mindset and that more training opportunities are created in cooperation with Denmark's educational institutions.
+The Danish Foundation for Entrepreneurship - Young Enterprise is the central national knowledge centre and focal point for the development of entrepreneurship education at all educational levels.
+This takes place through activities which ensure that more pupils and students are introduced to an entrepreneurial mindset and that more training opportunities are created in cooperation with the country's educational institutions.

-The vision is to strengthen Denmark's competitiveness by influencing the interest and competency in entrepreneurship, independence and innovation through efforts in the education sector.
+The vision is to strengthen Denmark's competitiveness by influencing the interest and competence in entrepreneurship, independence and innovation through efforts in the education sector.

-The Danish Foundation for Entrepreneurship - Young Enterprise
+Fonden for Entreprenørskab - Young Enterprise